Office of Undergraduate Research Undergraduate research will set you apart.

 10. Harrison School of Pharmacy

-• Undergraduate Student Winner: Brett Cocke, Drug Discovery and Development, “Reduced SIRT3 potentiates injury in the diabetic heart”
+• Undergraduate Winner: Brett Cocke, Drug Discovery and Development, “Reduced SIRT3 potentiates injury in the diabetic heart”

-• Graduate Student Winner: Rachel Rice, VCOM/Pharmacy, “Investigating the neuroprotective effects of extra-virgin olive oil on the blood-brain barrier in Alzheimer’s patients”
+• Graduate Winner: Rachel Rice, VCOM/Pharmacy, “Investigating the neuroprotective effects of extra-virgin olive oil on the blood-brain barrier in Alzheimer’s patients”

 11. College of Sciences and Mathematics

-• Undergraduate Student Winner: Laura Minton, Chemistry and Biochemistry, “The effect of a pH-dependent arginine switch on protein-based cofactor formation in Catalase-peroxidase (KatG)”
+• Undergraduate Winner: Laura Minton, Chemistry and Biochemistry, “The effect of a pH-dependent arginine switch on protein-based cofactor formation in Catalase-peroxidase (KatG)”

 12. College of Veterinary Medicine